proxy-wasm/spec/abi-versions/v0.2.1/README.md

 Paused request can be resumed using [`proxy_continue_stream`] or closed using [`proxy_close_stream`] with `stream_type` set to `HTTP_RESPONSE`.

+Additionally, instead of forwarding the response from upstream, a new HTTP response can be send using [`proxy_send_local_response`].

 Plugin must return one of the following values:
 - `CONTINUE` to forward `HTTP_RESPONSE_HEADERS` fields downstream.